Suffolk Back Yard Ultra Festival

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The route is described as wide and flat through forest, mostly gravel or grass footpaths with one small hill and full signage.
-There is a single aid station at the start/finish area; until Sunday evening it provides hot and cold water plus basic snacks, with onsite vendors and nearby High Lodge cafes for hot food.
-Camping for runners and crews is free across two camping areas with restrictions on tent size and no cooking or stoves near tents.
-There is no mains power and signal is patchy; a limited charging station and public starlink wifi will be available.
-Parking for runners and crews carries a flat fee and site access is restricted overnight.
+The route is wide and generally flat through forest, firm underfoot with good drainage and mostly gravel or grass footpaths; there is one small hill and the course will be signed.
+There is a single aid station at the start/finish area providing water and basic snacks during the main running period; commercial food and coffee vendors are also onsite and nearby High Lodge cafes are accessible.
+Camping for runners and crews is free across two designated areas, with restrictions on tent sizes and no cooking in or around tents.
+There is no general power supply and signal can be patchy; a limited charging station and public wifi are provided.